-It is interesting to note that we can improve the accuracy of the algorithms to find close nodes and reduce their associated cost by multicasting discovery messages in a range of one or two network hops.
+It is also interesting to note that we can can improve the accuracy of the algorithms to find close nodes, and reduce their associated cost, by multicasting discovery messages in a range of one or two network hops.
 This simple mechanism will work very effectively when the density of PIC nodes in the network is high.
-In the particular case where all nodes in the network are part of the PIC system, a joining node can find the closest nodes simply by multicasting a discovery message on all its network interfaces.
+In the particular case where all the nodes in the network are part of the PIC system, a joining node can find the closest nodes simply by broadcasting a discovery message over all of its physical interfaces.